 Burning mosquito coils endangers young kids and pets that may accidentally ingest it.
 Katol also poses a very serious fire hazard as most people tend to forget it and burning embers might start a blaze.

 Since insect-repelling creams, lotions or sprays are best used on babies six months or older, as they may irritate the skin, it is better to just burn oils or candles infused with citronella, neem, eucalyptus and peppermint.
 Some may also choose to put a few drops of essential oil from these plants on fabrics that the baby will not be in direct contact with, say, a handkerchief tucked under the baby’s bedding.

 Neem leaves or lemongrass may also be burned in pots indoors.
 Filipinos have also been known to burn pomelo rinds (which contain limonene, a substance toxic to mosquitoes) outside their homes.
 Others dry the peel and then cut it up in smaller pieces to be scattered around the house, not just to chase away these pesky insects but also to deodorize.
 Some also extract oil from the rinds to be used for aromatic burners or insect-repelling candles.

 - One can employ the use of a mosquito net, screens or mesh.

-- Make sure surroundings are clean, trash is disposed properly and there is no stagnant water pooling in pots, planters or other areas near or inside your home.
+- Make sure surroundings are clean and trash is disposed properly.
+And there is no stagnant water pooling in pots, planters or other areas near or inside your home.

 - Dressing babies in light-colored clothes may also help since mosquitoes are attracted to dark clothing.

-- Make sure babies are fully clothed (long sleeved tops and pyjamas) to minimize skin exposed.
+- Make sure babies are fully clothed (long sleeved tops and pajamas) to minimize skin exposed.